 National Safety Movement

-Every year, initiatives of citizen groups on public safety and security converge at a National Conference convened by Usalama Forum to share lessons, reflect on the priorities for the coming year and adopt resolutions for their joint and individual action.
+Occasionally, initiatives of citizen groups on public safety and security converge at a National Conference convened by Usalama Forum to share lessons, reflect on the priorities for the coming year and adopt resolutions for their joint and individual action.
 These resolutions become the policy basis for Usalama’s plans and strategies.
 The National Safety Conference hence is the policy platform for the Usalama Forum.
 The Conference is a citizen’s stage that consolidates and articulates the voice of the safety movement at the community level.
 There are three distinct Usalama constituencies at the Conference: The Forum Member Organizations, the Forum Secretariat and the Community Safety Forums in the Communities.

 Representation in the community

 Currently, there are thirteen Community Safety Forums across the country constituting the conference.
 These include: Kagumo, Kisii, Mtwapa, Eastleigh, Voi, Garissa, Ugunja, Kopsiro, Baragoi, Kakuma,Kapenguria, Bungomaand Isiolo.
 In each community, there is a Safety Coordinator who is operationally responsible for the implementation of the activities, the delivery of the objective of the Program Document ‘to strengthen the community’s role in enhancing their safety and security’ and the building of a national grassroots movement for public safety in Kenya.